aredn/documentation/arednNetworkDesign/channel_planning.rst

 5.8 GHz  10 MHz           8
 =======  ===============  =================================

-Ideally, adjacent or overlapping RF coverage zones (sometimes called "cells") should use different channels.
+Ideally, RF coverage zones (sometimes called "cells") should use different channels.
 Overlapping cell coverage can provide broader connectivity, but the overlapping coverage zones should not use overlapping RF frequencies.

 .. image:: _images/channel-reuse-example.png
    :alt: Example Channel Reuse Plan